tamtwill/Pull_Disney_Tweets/README.md

 # Disney_Tweets
 I wanted to collect some real-world data to use in personal programming projects.
-Because I like Disney, and the new Star Wars areas will be opening at the US parks this summer, I decided to scrape tweets from Disney Parks as my data source.
-It will be a while before the corpus is big enough to do much with, but in the meantime, data collection goes on.
+Because I like Disney, and the new Star Wars areas was opening at the US parks the summer I began this project, I decided to scrape tweets from Disney Parks as my data source.
+The data were collected at a point in time before Elon Musk bought Twitter, and the data access policies changed.

 The tweets are scraped via a cron job every 15 minutes.
 At night, a second cron job opens the saved files, aggregates and de-dups the tweets.
 The clean tweet collect is then written out for later analysis.